jatupan1989/boomjum1989/About-these-"‘virtually-impossible’-to-block"-fingerprinting-tools.md

 ### Rather low breakage

 Just use the preset blocked hostnames that come out of the box with HTTP Switchboard (`addthis.com`, `ligatus.com` have been blocked by these lists since forever).
+Somebody did the work for you to find out those engaged in tracking.

 ![](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/counter-fingerprinting-3.png)